Membership Engagement Strategies That Stop Churn

 How often should I post in a paid Telegram channel?

 Post three to five times per week in a paid Telegram channel.
-Daily content risks burnout for both you and your members.
+Daily content risks creator burnout and quality drops.
 Fewer than two posts per week makes members question the value.
-A content calendar with a mix of exclusive updates, curated resources, and behind-the-scenes posts keeps the feed active without overwhelming anyone.
+A content calendar mixing exclusive updates, curated resources, and interactive posts keeps the feed active without overwhelming you or your audience.

 How do I reduce churn in a paid community?